pjiang604/MDIA-2109_BCIT-Geared-Up/README.md

 This one-page website was created using [Next.js13] framework (https://www.google.com/search?client=firefox-b-d&q=nextjs13).
 Responsiveness applied for desktop, tablet, and mobile.

-Product image and colour dot were created using Javascript components.
-The main page used imported React component useState, Head, and Image.
+Product image, colour dot, and nav bar were created using Javascript components.
+The main page used imported React components useState, Head, and Image.

 Images and data were provided by instructor Monika on BCIT's D2L platform.